mohamad-mokadem/ReconLite/README.md

 # ReconLite

-Flask-based cybersecurity reconnaissance platform for automated passive and active scanning.
+ReconLite is a Flask-based cybersecurity reconnaissance platform designed to automate passive and active scanning tasks commonly used during security assessments and penetration testing activities.

-Features
+## Features

-Passive reconnaissance
+- Passive reconnaissance and information gathering

-Active network scanning

-Port and service enumeration
+- Active network scanning and service enumeration

-Custom security scripts for different ports and services
+- Custom security scripts for different ports and services

-SSH auditing
+- SSH auditing using SSH-Audit

-ExploitDB vulnerability integration
+- ExploitDB vulnerability integration

-WHOIS and DNS analysis
+- WHOIS and DNS analysis

-Web-based dashboard interface
+- Web-based dashboard interface
+- Integration with Shodan, Netlas, and SecurityTrails APIs

-Technologies Used
+## Technologies Used

-Python
+- Python

-Flask
+- Flask

-Nmap
+- Nmap

-Shodan API
+- Shodan API

-Netlas API
+- Netlas API

-SecurityTrails API
+- SecurityTrails API

-SSH-Audit
+- SSH-Audit

-ExploitDB
+- ExploitDB
+- HTML/CSS/JavaScript

-Purpose
+## Purpose

-ReconLite was developed to automate reconnaissance and information-gathering tasks commonly used during security assessments and penetration testing activities.
+The project was developed to simplify and automate reconnaissance workflows by combining multiple security tools and APIs into a single platform for faster and more organized security analysis.

+## Disclaimer

+This project was developed for educational and authorized security testing purposes only.